cscorley/triage/paper/sections/04_study.md

 where $Q$ is the set of queries and $e_i$ is the effectiveness measure for some query $Q_i$.

-We run the experiment on the snapshot and changeset corpora as outlined in Section \ref{methodology}.
+We run the experiment on the for the activity- and location-based approaches as outlined in Section \ref{methodology}.
 We then calculate the MRR between the two sets of effectiveness measures.
 We use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the two rankings.

 ## Results